sgmurphy/wordpress-plugins/print-invoices-packing-slip-labels-for-woocommerce/readme.txt

 17. Invoice general settings

 == Changelog ==

+= 4.6.1 2024-08-28 =
+* [Fix] - Resolved the issue where the automatic cleanup interval time could be set below 1440 minutes
+* [Tweak] - Directly open the print window without showing a preview in the browser when the preview option is disabled
+* [Tweak] - Added a notification message for the payment received stamp when the mPDF add-on is active
+* [Tweak] - Defaulted the RTL support option to enabled
+* [Tweak] - Included additional system information on the system configuration page
+* [Tweak] - Removed unnecessary filters from the filter page
+* [Compatibility] - Tested OK with WooCommerce v9.2.3

 = 4.6.0 2024-07-18 =
 * [New] - Added an option to use currency code instead of currency symbol in all documents